Faculty and Staff

 Bob grew up in Los Alamos and received his BA from UC San Diego and MS from Stanford University in electrical engineering.
 In 2000, after working as a software engineer in medical imaging and environmental data management, he decided to pursue teaching math.
 He began with pre-algebra and algebra in a public middle school in rural California.
 Since then, he has taught courses from Algebra through Calculus at both private and public schools.
 He has a passion for helping students discover the beauty and elegance of mathematics as one of many lenses into our world.
 He is excited to be working with the IB math program at Desert Academy.

-Randy looks forward to his 8th year at Desert, where he has developed a dynamic theatre program.
-He has taught improvisation and comedy writing for over two and a half decades to over 2,500 students including George Clooney, Jon Lovitz, Julia Sweeney, Darryl Hannah, Phil Rosenthal (Executive Producer of Everybody Loves Raymond) and J.J.
+Randy looks forward to his 10th year at Desert, where he has developed dynamic programs for film and the performing arts.
+He has taught improvisation and comedy writing for more than 30 years to over 3,000 students including George Clooney, Jon Lovitz, Julia Sweeney, Darryl Hannah, Phil Rosenthal (Executive Producer of Everybody Loves Raymond) and J.J.
 Abrams (“Lost,” “Star Trek”).
-His career started in the early years of The Groundlings where he was a performing member of that now legendary comedy troupe with Phil Hartman and Paul “Pee-wee Herman” Reubens.
-He ran The Groundling School of Improvisation for many years and opened Groundlings East in New York City, which is still operating under the banner of Gotham City Improv.
+His career started in the early years of The Groundlings where he was a performing member of that now legendary comedy troupe with Phil Hartman, Paul “Pee-wee Herman” Reubens and Cassandra “Elvira” Peterson.
+He was administrator and teacher for the highly successful Groundling School of Improvisation for many years and opened Groundlings East in New York City (acting school and performing company), which is still operating under the banner of Gotham City Improv.
 He was a Hollywood talent agent in the early 80’s representing such talents as George Clooney, Kelly Preston, Lynn Redgrave, Cloris Leachman, Kirstie Alley, and Tom Selleck.
-As a LA theatre producer and casting director, he gave “first breaks” to Lisa Kudrow (Friends) and Peri Gilpin (Frazier), which helped launch their successful acting careers.
+With his husband, Craig Strong, Randy was a Los Angeles theatre producer and casting director.
+They gave “first breaks” to Lisa Kudrow (Friends) and Peri Gilpin (Frazier), which helped launch their successful acting careers.
 He was also a television director on ABC’s Jam Bay, for Bunim/Murray Productions (Real World, Simple Life) and The Nanny for CBS.
 He graduated cum laude from the University of Southern California with a degree in Theatre Arts.
 Randy holds his IB certification in Theatre.

 JESSICA CAVALLI – World Languages Chair, Spanish Instructor, C&S/CAS Coordinator, Personal Project Coordinator